Urbano music: Dominican urban movement

-Colombia's Reglobalization
+Colombia's reglobalization

 Colombian artists like Maluma or J Balvin put out hits every two or three months, and the South American country pays tribute to this genre in all its cities.
-If Medellin concentrates the most successful artists and producers, Bogota has specialized itself in theme parties around this rhythm.
-One of the keys to the success of this music is its ability to eliminate the existing social gaps in Colombian society, since this genre triumphs both in the humble neighborhoods of southern Bogota and in the most exclusive clubs in Zona T or the Parque de la 93.
+If Medellin concentrates on the most successful artists and producers, Bogota has specialized in theme parties around this rhythm.
+One of the keys to the success of this music is its ability to eliminate the existing social gaps in Colombian society since this genre triumphs both in the humble neighborhoods of southern Bogota and in the most exclusive clubs in Zona T or the Parque de la 93.

 Karol G is a Colombian reggaetón singer who has done collaborations with other reggaetón singers, such as J Balvin, Bad Bunny, and Maluma.
-Throughout her career, Karol G has had troubles in the industry because reggaetón is a genre that is dominated by male artists.
-She recounts how when starting her career she noticed that there were not many opportunities for her in the genre because reggaetón was dominated by male artists.
-In 2018, Karol G's single "Mi Cama" became very popular and she made a remix with J Balvin and Nicky Jam.
+Throughout her career, Karol G has had troubles in the industry because reggaetón is a genre that male artists dominate.
+She recounts how when starting her career, she noticed that there were not many opportunities for her in the genre because male artists dominated reggaetón.
+In 2018, Karol G's single "Mi Cama" became very popular, and she made a remix with J Balvin and Nicky Jam.
 The "Mi Cama" remix appeared in the top 10 Hot Latin Songs and number 1 in Latin Airplay charts.
 This year she has collaborated with Maluma called Creeme and with Anuel AA in "Culpables".
 The single "Culpables" has been in the top 10 Hot Latin Songs for 2 consecutive weeks.

-Funk Carioca
+Funk carioca

 Funk carioca was a direct derivative of samba, Afrobeat, Miami bass, Latin music, traditional African religious music, Candomble, hip hop and freestyle (another Miami-based genre) music from the US.
-The reason why these genres, very localized in the US, became popular and influential in Rio de Janeiro is due to proximity.
+These genres, very localized in the US, became popular and influential in Rio de Janeiro due to proximity.
 Miami was a popular plane stop for Rio DJs to buy the latest American records.
-Along with the Miami influence came the longtime influence of the slave trade in Colonial Brazil.
+Along with the Miami influence came the longtime impact of the slave trade in Colonial Brazil.
 Various African religions like vodun, and candomble were brought with the enslaved Africans to the Americas.
-The same beat is found in Afro-Religious music in the African diaspora and many black Brazilians identify as being part of this religion.
+The same beat is found in Afro-Religious music in the African diaspora; many black Brazilians identify as part of this religion.
 This genre of music was mainly started by those in black communities in Brazil, therefore a boiling pot of influences to derive the trademark.